reskejak/RNA-seq/README.md

 # RNA-seq
-Basic workflow for ATAC-seq analysis
+Basic workflow for RNA-seq analysis.

 This is a work-in-progress compilation of various commands and tools intended for an RNA-seq analysis workflow, largely based on [Michael Love's Bioconductor workflow](https://www.bioconductor.org/help/workflows/rnaseqGene/).